Hosting and bandwidth provided by MacHost.

 Details: *In the default configuration, this model has three open 33 MHz 64-bit PCI slots, and a 133 MHz 2X AGP slot occupied by the graphics card.
 It also has an open AirPort (802.11b) expansion slot.

-It has four 3.5" drive bays (three are internal and intended for hard drives, and one is external and occuped, or intended to be occupied, by a Zip 100 drive).
-With a single hard drive and the Zip drive installed, two internal 3.5" bays are free.
+It has five 3.5" drive bays (four are internal and intended for hard drives, and one is external and occuped, or intended to be occupied, by a Zip 100 drive).
+With a single hard drive and the Zip drive installed, three internal 3.5" bays are free.
 The system also has an external 5.25" drive bay occupied by the optical drive.

 Apple USB Keyboard Apple USB Mouse